spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 app register --type processor --name pose-estimation --uri maven://org.springframework.cloud.stream.app:pose-estimation-processor-rabbit:2.0.2.BUILD-SNAPSHOT --metadata-uri maven://org.springframework.cloud.stream.app:pose-estimation-processor-rabbit:jar:metadata:2.0.2.BUILD-SNAPSHOT
 ```

-This approach lets you share jars that are built and installed on the
+This approach lets you use applications that are built and installed on the
 host machine (for example, by using `mvn clean install`) directly with
-the dataflow-server container.
+the Spring Cloud Data Flow server.

 You can also pre-register the apps directly in the docker-compose instance.
 For
 every pre-registered app starer, add an additional `wget` statement to